 Our big questions

-• How do plants first detect attack by chewing insects?
-We know that plants revamp hormonal and defensive chemistry after attack, but what are the molecular events in the first minutes and seconds that activate these changes?
+How do plants first detect attack by chewing insects?
+We know that plants revamp hormonal and defensive chemistry after attack, but what are the molecular signaling events in the first minutes and seconds after herbivore attack?
+How are herbivore-specific defenses achieved?

 1. Plant Immunity